rbogle/backstage-on-aws/README.md

 ## Integrate, Link, or Reference to a Backstage App
 The CDK deployment needs to find the backstage app code and its dockerfile to build and push an image for deployment.
-It defaults to looking in `./backstage`.
+It defaults to looking locally in `./backstage`.
+There a several options acheiving this:

 ### Integrate
-If you want to couple this with your custom backstage application you can create or move the backstage code here.
+If you want to couple this cdk stack with your custom backstage application you can create or move your backstage code here.

 Either copy or build a backstage app with postgres using `npx @backstage\create-app` into a `./backstage` sub directory in this repo.
 See this [guide](https://backstage.io/docs/getting-started/create-an-app) at [Backstage.io](https://backstage.io/).

-If you do this and then want to commit changes to your backstage app along with this infrastructure code you will need to remove the `backstage` line from gitignore.
+> Note: If you do this and then want to commit changes to your backstage app along with this infrastructure code you will need to remove the `backstage` line from gitignore.

 ### Link
-Alternatively, you can keep these separate and create a symlink to `./backstage` from an external directory containing the backstage app code.
+Alternatively, you can keep these repos separate and create a symlink to `./backstage` from an external directory containing the backstage app code.
 ```
 # ln -s ../my-backstage-app-path backstage
 ```

 ### Reference
-Finally, if you set the env var `BACKSTAGE_DIR` to point to where your backstage app code lives, cdk will pick up that path.
+Finally, if you set an env var `BACKSTAGE_DIR` to point to where your backstage app code lives, cdk deploy will pick up that path for the container build.

 ## Add Dockerfile and .dockerignore